 “Hannibal” Claudio Silva is an odd matchup for a streaking fighter such as Nordine Taleb.
 These two were first scheduled to fight at UFC 186 in 2015, before Silva pulled out with a broken foot.

 Silva is a primarily a grappler, he’s used his stifling wrestling game to control his first two UFC opponents in Brad Scott and the now ranked contender, Leon Edwards.
 Last we saw him, Silva was not much of a striker, the Edwards he faced was still largely a striker, making his UFC debut.

 The elephant in the room is the 35-year-old Silva’s layoff of nearly four years.
 Some say ring rust is mental, others swear you will not return the same man.
 Nordine Taleb is a nightmarish matchup for Silva’s return.
-The team at Tristar Gym is more than capable of preparing Nordine for a grappling based attack, and his striking speaks for itself.
+The team at Tristar Gym is more than capable of preparing Nordine for a grappling based attack, barring any huge errors, and his striking speaks for itself.
 At 36, Taleb appears to be in the best form of his career.